Who was responsible for Boystown Beaudesert?

 I wasn’t aware of these issues, why hasn’t yourtown been more transparent with supporters about these matters?

-yourtown has provided detail on the ongoing investigation on the website, on social media platforms, including updating Q&A’s as information came to hand and we have responded to any media enquiries made.
-In addition, we have endeavoured to respond to any query received from supporters.
-We have tried to be as transparent as possible, however as the matters are not specifically related to yourtown and in respect of the judicial process we have had limited information to share.
+yourtown has provided detail on historical abuse matters since they came to light some years ago.
+This included updating Q&A’s as information came to hand and responding any media enquiries made.
+In addition, we have endeavoured to respond to any query received from supporters and stakeholders.
+We have tried to be as transparent as possible, however as the matters are not specifically related to yourtown, there are limitations as to what information we have to share.

 Did yourtown change its name to avoid being associated with Boystown Beaudesert and the De La Salle Brothers?